Mushroom-Mushroom fly

 Phorid flies.
 Empty houses, and no less than 10 days before mushrooms in beds

-Geranium oil; peppermint; rosemary
+geranium oil; peppermint; rosemary

 Brandt Ecotec Plus